Web Development

 Model-Agnostic Methods: Techniques like LIME (Local Interpretable Model-agnostic Explanations) and SHAP (Shapley Additive exPlanations) can be applied to any model, providing flexible and consistent explainability across different algorithms.

 Model-Specific Methods: Some models have built-in interpretability features, such as decision trees, linear models, and generalized additive models (GAMs).
-Leveraging these features can simplify the explainability process.
+Using these features where possible can simplify the explainability process considerably.

 Integrating into Development Pipelines: